Skip to main content

 You need to convince them that this is super valuable and that it will make a difference.

-You also need to explain what’s in it for them, make them you show them that the value is immediately relevant for them, yes, it’ll make the product better.
+You also need to explain what’s in it for them, make them show them that the value is immediately relevant for them, yes, it’ll make the product better.
 It’ll make the business grow, yada yada, but how it’ll make their actual day to day lives better.
 And be clear about what.

 And then show examples of flipping feature requests into useful feature useful feedback.
 So I’m going to show you what I mean with this, with some examples.
 So this is the structure that I suggest.
 So for the rest of this webinar, we’re going to move into the deck within the deck.
-I’m going to show you through this training session and going to show you how to deliver this training to your teammates.
+I’m going to show you through this training session and show you how to deliver this training to your teammates.

 Here we [00:19:00] go.
 So this is your title slide.
 Once you’re in here, you welcome everybody in and thank them for their time and make sure that everyone knows why they’re here.
 But the first slide tells them why you’re standing in front of them asking for their help so that you can make the product the best it can be for the good of everyone.